Before You Travel

 What is the pre-trip meeting?

 Each of our classes has one meeting prior to travel.
 It will take place 4 to 6 weeks before the trip; you will receive notice of the meeting date in the same email giving you the go-ahead to purchase your plane ticket.
-All meetings take place on a weekday evening at S-CAR’s campus in Arlington, on the 5th floor of Vernon Smith Hall (formerly the Metropolitan building) at 3434 Washington Blvd.
+All meetings take place on a weekday evening at the Carter School’s campus in Arlington, on the 5th floor of Vernon Smith Hall (formerly the Metropolitan building) at 3434 Washington Blvd.
 The pre-trip meeting is a mandatory class session for the course.
 Absences are only permitted in the instance that you have a class that conflicts with the scheduled meeting.
 In that case, you will need to notify us of the course title, professor’s name, and class meeting time.

 At the pre-trip meeting, we will discuss both practical considerations and academic expectations for the class.
 Topics include the trip itinerary, packing list, what to do before you travel, arrival in-country, and emergency plans/contacts.
 In addition to meeting your fellow classmates, you’ll also review the syllabus with the professor and discuss assignments and course goals.